coleifer/peewee/docs/peewee/querying.rst

 Column lookups
 ^^^^^^^^^^^^^^

-The other bit that's unique about the query is that it specifies ``"user__in"``.
-Users familiar with Django will recognize this syntax - lookups other than "=" are signified by a double-underscore followed by the lookup type.
-The following lookup types are available in peewee:
+The following types of comparisons are supported by peewee:

 ================ =======================================
-Lookup           Meaning
+Comparison       Meaning
 ================ =======================================
 ``==``           x equals y
 ``<``            x is less than y